bdavis222/dot-scanner/README.md

 From top to bottom, these groups of buttons perform the following actions:

 #### View
 These buttons allow four different viewing options: zooming in on the top left, top right, bottom left, bottom right, or zooming back out to show the full image.
-The user can also press the spacebar on the keyboard to cycle through these different views.
+The user can also press the **spacebar** on the keyboard to cycle through these different views.

 #### Contrast
 These buttons adjust the contrast of the image.

 #### Dots
-These buttons adjust the sensitivity for detecting “dots” in the image—the fainter, smaller dots, as opposed to the much brighter and larger “blobs.”
-The user can also press the up and down arrow keys on the keyboard to make these adjustments.
+These buttons adjust the sensitivity for detecting “dots” in the image (the fainter, smaller dots, as opposed to the much brighter and larger “blobs”).
+The user can also press the **up** and **down** arrow keys on the keyboard to make these adjustments.

 #### Blobs
 These buttons adjust the sensitivity for detecting “blobs” in the image.
-The user can also press the right and left arrow keys on the keyboard to make these adjustments.
+The user can also press the **right** and **left** arrow keys on the keyboard to make these adjustments.

 #### Edit
 This button changes the left button bar view to display some manual threshold adjustment options:
 ![](https://github.com/bdavis222/dotscanner/blob/main/images/8.png)

-*(Once the thresholds are changed by entering new numbers into the text boxes, the* **Done** *button saves the settings and returns the left button bar to the previous button configuration.)*
+*(Once the thresholds are changed by entering new numbers into the text boxes, the* **Done** *button saves the settings and returns the left button bar to the original button configuration.)*

-### Other Configuration Options

-Several configuration options are available for both the density and lifetime programs, as described below.
-All of these have default values that can be modified in the `config.py` file.
-For more information, see the publication listed in the Citations section at the bottom of this readme file.
+#### Reset
+This button resets the adjusted thresholds back to the default values.

+#### Skip
+This button skips the current image (for example, if the user decides the data quality is not sufficient for measurement).
+The **escape** key on the keyboard can also be pressed to perform a skip.

 ## The Region Selector Window
 Clicking the **Done** button, or pressing the **return** key on the keyboard, from the main Threshold Adjustment Window saves the threshold settings selected by the user and advances to the Region Selector Window: